haveanicedaymydear/Assistant-Autogen/instructions/writer_guidance_s2.md

 ## Summary of the Views, Interests and Aspirations of the Child and Their Parent, or of the Young Person

 ***This summary should also be approximately 500 words or 3000 characters.***
-*It does not need to be in bullet points, but must be arranged under the following four subheadings.*
+*It should not be in bullet points, but must be arranged under the following four subheadings.*

 **Views**
 *This should be a summary of the views of the child and the family.
 You must state how this information was collected, including if another person provided this information on the child or young person’s behalf.*